moggieuk/Happy-Hare/README.md

 ### 9. Gate statistics

-Happy Hare keeps triack of per-gate statistics that aggregate servo/load/unload failures (and slippage if your MMU has an encoder) and are recorded throughout a session and can be logged at each toolchange.
+Happy Hare keeps track of per-gate statistics that aggregate servo/load/unload failures (and slippage if your MMU has an encoder) and are recorded throughout a session and can be logged at each toolchange.

 <details>
 <summary><sub>🔹 Read more how to recover MMU state...</sub></summary><br>